 indicate a problem, such as:

 - abdominal fullness

-recurrent ovarian cysts can occur in premenopausal women and women with hormonal imbalances.
+recurrent ovarian cysts can occur in premenopausal women and women with hormone

 decrease fertility.
-This is common with endometrioma
+This is common with endometriomas and polycystic ovary syndrome.

 To improve fertility, your doctor can remove or shrink the cyst.
 Functional

 cysts, cystadenomas, and dermoid cysts do not affect fertility.

 see” approach with ovarian cysts, your doctor may recommend surgery to remove

 and examine any cyst or growth that develops on the ovaries after menopause.